Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Harmful Component: Persin

-While avocados might seem like a great sweet treat for your rabbit, the truth is that most animals can’t digest them.
-That’s because avocados contain an ingredient called persin, which is toxic to most animals, including rabbits.
+While avocados might seem like a great treat for your rabbit, the truth is that all parts of the avocado, including the leaves, stems, seeds, and flesh, are dangerous and should be avoided at all costs.1 That’s because avocados contain an ingredient called persin, which is toxic to most animals, including rabbits.

 Every part of an avocado has persin, so you should avoid feeding it to them in all circumstances.
-If your rabbit does happen to eat an avocado, there’s a good chance you’ll need to take them to a vet to get them the treatment they need.
+If your rabbit does happen to eat a part of the avocado plant, it’s crucial to contact your vet for prompt advice.

 2. Chocolate